getopt-php/getopt-php/docs/basic/usage-information.md

 ---
 # {{ page.title }}

-Getopt can automatically generate a human-readable usage information from the specified options.
+GetOpt can automatically generate a human-readable usage information from the specified options.
 Use it for quickly setting up help texts:

 ```php?start_inline=true